Kevin O'Higgins: Assassination

 At approximately midday on Sunday 10 July 1927, O'Higgins was assassinated at the age of 35 by three anti-Treaty members of the IRA, Timothy Coughlan, Bill Gannon and Archie Doyle, in revenge for O'Higgins' part in the executions of 77 IRA prisoners during the civil war.
 O'Higgins had been walking from his home on Cross Avenue, Blackrock to mass on Booterstown Avenue.
-He had been accompanied by an armed garda detective but had sent the detective back to Blackock to buy cigarettes.
+He had been accompanied by an armed garda detective but had sent the detective back to Blackrock to buy cigarettes.
 As he approached the junction with Booterstown Avenue, one of the assassins emerged from a parked car and shot him.
 O'Higgins ran a short distance before collapsing, and one of the assailants shot him again as he lay on the ground.
 The men then got back in their car and drove away.
 Despite being hit eight times, O'Higgins did not die for almost five hours.
+Harry White, the former IRA chief of staff explained the cause of the assassination as; "As minister for justice, he ordered the murder of his former friends, Rory O’Connor, Liam Mellows, Dick Barrett and Joe McKelvey in Mountjoy Jail ..
+That’s why he was killed."

 None of the three assassins was ever apprehended or charged, but Coughlan, a member of Fianna Fáil as well as the IRA, was killed in strange circumstances in Dublin, in 1928, by a police undercover agent whom he was attempting to murder.
 The other two (Doyle and Gannon) benefited from the amnesty to IRA members issued by Éamon de Valera, upon his assumption of power in 1932.
 Gannon, who died in 1965, joined the Communist Party of Ireland and played a central role in organising Irish volunteers for the Spanish Civil War.
-Yet in party publications his part in assassinating O'Higgins is downplayed.
+Yet in party publications, his part in assassinating O'Higgins is downplayed.
 Doyle remained a prominent IRA militant and took part in various acts in the early 1940s.
 He lived to an old age, dying in 1980, and continued to take pride in having killed O'Higgins.